 |# of Trademarks Filed

 It’s a great time to be a business owner in Corpus Christi, and new businesses are popping up all over the city.
 Entrepreneurs are do-it-yourselfers by nature, and some small business owners first try to manage trademark searches and registration on their own.
 Unfortunately, while taking the DIY approach might be beneficial in other areas of your business, trademark registration isn’t one of them.

 Consider this scenario: Dave and Jill, recent retirees and adventure seekers living in Corpus Christi, have thought of a creative way to make some extra income in the warmer months.
 They decide to use their boat to take tourists parasailing off the coast.
 Dave has some knowledge of trademarks, and he knows he can’t use the same name as an existing business, so he does a quick Google search and determines that no one in the Corpus Christi area is using their name, “Flying High.”
 Jill then creates a website, orders signs for the boat, and starts advertising under the name.

 After a season of successful business off Mustang Island, Dave and Jill receive some devastating news.
 A company out of Panama City by the same name is moving into the area, and since that business has registered their trademark, they are within their legal rights to ask Dave and Jill to stop using the name.
 If they had partnered with a trademark attorney from the beginning, Dave and Jill would have learned of the business from Panama City in a comprehensive trademark search.
 They could have then created a different business name that did not infringe on an existing business.
-Contact Gerben Law Firm today to learn more about the trademark services provided by our experienced team.
+Contact Gerben IP today to learn more about the trademark services provided by our experienced team.